peteroupc/peteroupc.github.io/bernoulli.md

 >
 > 1. Each _a_\[_i_\] acts as a control point for a 1-dimensional [**Bézier curve**](https://en.wikipedia.org/wiki/Bézier_curve), where _&lambda;_ is the relative position on that curve, the curve begins at  _a_\[0\], and the curve ends at _a_\[_n_\].
 For example, given control points 0.2, 0.3, and 0.6, the curve is at 0.2 when _&lambda;_ = 0, and 0.6 when _&lambda;_ = 1.
 (The curve, however, is not at 0.3 when _&lambda;_ = 1/2; in general, Bézier curves do not cross their control points other than the first and the last.)
 > 2. The problem of simulating polynomials in Bernstein form is related to _stochastic logic_, which involves simulating probabilities that arise out of Boolean functions (functions that use only AND, OR, NOT, and exclusive-OR operations) that take a fixed number of bits as input, where each bit has a separate probability of being 1 rather than 0, and output a single bit (for further discussion see (Qian et al. 2011\)[^7], Qian and Riedel 2008[^10]).
-> 3. These algorithms can serve as an approximate way to simulate any function _f_ that maps the interval \[0, 1] to \[0, 1], whether continuous or not.
+> 3. These algorithms can serve as an approximate way to simulate any function _f_ that maps the closed unit interval to itself, whether continuous or not.
 In this case, _a_\[_j_\] is calculated as _f_(_j_/_n_), so that the resulting polynomial closely approximates the function.
 In fact, if the function is continuous, it's possible to choose the polynomial degree (_n_) high enough to achieve a given maximum error (this is a result of the so-called "Weierstrass approximation theorem").
 For more information, see my [**Supplemental Notes on Bernoulli Factories**](https://peteroupc.github.io/bernsupp.html).
 >
 > **Examples:**
 >
 > 1. Take the following parabolic function discussed in Thomas and Blanchet (2012\)[^11]\: (1&minus;4\*(_&lambda;_&minus;1/2)<sup>2</sup>)\*_c_, where 0 &lt; _c_ &lt; 1.
 This is a polynomial of degree 2 that can be rewritten as &minus;4\*_c_\*_&lambda;_<sup>2</sup>+4\*_c_\*_&lambda;_, so that this _power form_ has coefficients (0, 4\*_c_, &minus;4\*_c_) and a degree (_n_) of 2.
 Rewriting the polynomial in Bernstein form (such as via the matrix method by Ray and Nataraj (2012\)[^12]) leads to coefficients (0, 2\*_c_, 0).
 Thus, for this polynomial, _a_\[0] is 0,  _a_\[1] is 2\*_c_, and  _a_\[2] is 0.
 Thus:
 >     - If 0 &lt; _c_ &le; 1/2, this function can be simulated as follows: "Flip the input coin twice.
 If exactly one of the flips returns 1, return a number that is 1 with probability 2\*_c_ and 0 otherwise.
 Otherwise, return 0."
->     - If 1/2 &lt; _c_ &lt; 1, the algorithm requires rewriting the polynomial in Bernstein form, then elevating the degree of the rewritten polynomial enough times to bring its coefficients in [0, 1]; the required degree approaches infinity as _c_ approaches 1.[^13]
+>     - If 1/2 &lt; _c_ &lt; 1, the algorithm requires rewriting the polynomial in Bernstein form, then elevating the degree of the rewritten polynomial enough times to bring its coefficients in the closed unit interval; the required degree approaches infinity as _c_ approaches 1.[^13]
 >
 > 2. The _conditional_ construction, mentioned in Flajolet et al. (2010\)[^1], has the form&mdash;<br>(_&lambda;_) \* _a_\[0] + (1 &minus; _&lambda;_) \* _a_\[1].<br>This is a degree-1 polynomial in Bernstein form with variable _&lambda;_ and coefficients _a_\[0] and _a_\[1].
 It has the following algorithm: "Flip the _&lambda;_ input coin.
 If the result is 0, flip the _a_\[0] input coin and return the result.
 Otherwise, flip the _a_\[1] input coin and return the result."
 Special cases of the conditional construction include complement, mean, product, and logical OR; see "[**Other Factory Functions**](#Other_Factory_Functions)".